 Our method requires the camera motion between two frames to be slow for robustly estimating segmentation values, as shown in Figure 12.
 However, in hand-held capture scenarios, the camera can move too fast between two frames, causing wrong estimates.
 Moreover, if the camera is almost stationary between two frames, the initial estimates become unreliable.
-In our work, we identified
+In our work, we identified stationary frames using the SfM information and removed them from the final gathering step.

-Fig. 16.
-Comparison of our method to CMVS [Furukawa et al. 2010] and PMVS [Furukawa and Ponce 2010].
-For each algorithm, we show the generated meshes and point clouds from similar viewpoints.
-Please see Section 4 for a detailed discussion.
+Fig. 16: Comparison of our method to CMVS [Furukawa et al. 2010] and PMVS [Furukawa and Ponce 2010].
+For each algorithm, we show the geerated meshes and point clouds from similar viewpoints.
+Please see Section 4 for a detailed discussion

-Fig. 17.
-Comparison of our method to MVE [Goesele et al. 2007] and ACTS [Zhang et al. 2009].
-For each algorithm, we show the generated point clouds from similar viewpoints.
+Fig. 17: Comparison of our method to MVE [Goesele et al. 2007] and ACTS [Zhang et al. 2009].
+For each algorithm, we show the generated point clouds from similar view points.
 The point clouds of MVE are meshed with floating scale surface reconstruction [Fuhrmann and Goesele 2014] as part of their pipeline.
 Since ACTS does not generate meshes, we show the point clouds from two different viewpoints.
-Please see Section 4 for a detailed discussion.
+Please see Section 4 for a detailed discussion